Amanda Vincent: Education

 Vincent received a B.Sc.
 (Hons.) from the University of Western Ontario in Canada, and a Ph.D. from the University of Cambridge, England.
 She was a visiting fellow in Sweden and Germany (1990–1991) and a senior research fellow at the University of Oxford, England (1991–1996).
 She was a faculty member at McGill University from 1996 to 2002.
 She held the Canada Research Chair in Marine Conservation at the Fisheries Centre at the University of British Columbia, Canada (2002-2012).
 She is currently full professor at the Institute for the Oceans and Fisheries, UBC.

 Project Seahorse

-In 1996, Vincent co-founded and still directs Project Seahorse, a marine conservation organization based at UBC, Canada, and Zoological Society of London, UK.
+In 1996, Vincent co-founded Project Seahorse, a marine conservation organization based at UBC, Canada, and Zoological Society of London, UK.
 Project Seahorse generates cutting-edge research and uses it for highly effective conservation interventions in fisheries, protected areas, trade and policy.
-Project Seahorse collaborates with researchers, governments, conservation groups, industry and local communities worldwide to ensure the conservation and sustainable use of the world's coastal marine ecosystems.
+Project Seahorse collaborates with researchers, governments, conservation groups, industry, and local communities worldwide to ensure the conservation and sustainable use of the world's coastal marine ecosystems.
+Vincent remains the director of Project Seahorse as of January, 2024.

 Research

-Vincent has written many scientific papers, technical reports, popular articles and policy briefings.
-She published the first monograph on the international trade in seahorses in 1996 and then co-authored a book on seahorse identification in 1999.
-Her work has been documented in five full-length television programmes, and other media coverage globally.
-Her background includes extensive rough travel through more than 60 countries.
+Vincent has contributed many scientific papers, technical reports, popular articles, and policy briefings in her field.
+She published the first monograph on the international trade in seahorses in 1996 and co-authored a book on seahorse identification in 1999.
+Her work has been featured in media sources globally, including television, and has brought her to over 60 countries.